Dagic-zewdu/random-string/README.md

    suffix: string // add after the string
 }
 ```
-passing down the options.Generate string only in the given string range
+### passing down the options

+ Generate string only in the given string range

 ```js
 randomeString.generate({